xiuxiude/coursera_alfred/README.md

 * desktop notifcation of upcoming deadlines
 * auto sync courses calendar to third party calendar account

-##For Developer
+##To Developer

-* oursera alfred is developed with [angluarJS](http://angularjs.org/), so you need to understand some thing about it for better developing.
+* Coursera alfred is developed with [angluarJS](http://angularjs.org/), so you need to understand some thing about it for better developing.

 * Also you are supposed to have some knowledge of [chrome extension api](http://developer.chrome.com/extensions/).